top of page

 ABOUT

-Hello, I'm Jessie Williams, a freelance multimedia journalist and writer based in London.
+Hello, I'm Jessie Williams, a freelance journalist and writer based in London.

-My interest lies in global current affairs, humanitarian issues, women's rights, migration, culture, and politics - with the aim of exploring the human stories behind the headlines.
-I have worked on a diverse array of stories which have taken me around the world, from walking through minefields in Lebanon, to visiting refugee camps in Iraq to speak to girls finding freedom through sport, covering the 2023 elections in Turkey, shadowing a psychologist helping displaced children process trauma in Armenia, and speaking to women fleeing war and domestic abuse in Ukraine.
-Closer to home, I've investigated the UK's asylum-seeker housing and treatment of migrant survivors of domestic abuse, interviewed the new lost generation of Covid-19, and exposed a French university's #MeToo reckoning.
+My interest lies in international affairs, human rights, gender, culture, and politics – with the aim of exploring the human stories behind the headlines.
+I have worked on a diverse array of stories which have taken me around the world, from walking through minefields in Lebanon, to visiting refugee camps in Iraq to speak to girls finding freedom through sport, covering the 2023 elections in Turkey, investigating the impact of global aid cuts in post-Assad Syria, and speaking to women fleeing domestic abuse in Ukraine.
+Closer to home, I've reported on the UK's asylum-seeker housing and treatment of migrant survivors of domestic abuse, interviewed a child marriage survivor whose advocacy helped change UK law, and exposed a French university's #MeToo reckoning.

-I also do copywriting, photography, and write a sporadic newsletter.
+Additionally, I do photography, write a sporadic newsletter, and occasionally dabble in more creative writing.
 Previously, I worked as a co-producer on a project for BBC Arabic, and before that I was an assistant editor, staff writer, and podcast co-host at Restless Magazine

 I have a First Class degree in Journalism from City, University of London, and spent a year on exchange at Sciences Po Paris, Campus de Reims in France.
 I am HEFAT certified.